yutannihilation/foss4g-2025-slides/slides.md

 - "Next generation vector tiles format," which supersedes MVT
 - MLT can contain **pre-tessellated** polygons!
-- If Martin generates MLT on the fly, this might be the most performant option!
+- If the tile server (Martin) generates MLT on the fly, this might be the most performant option!

 ---